BillSchofield/WorkingEffectivelyWithLegacyCode/README.md

 ##### Interception Points
 * An interception point is simply a point in your program where you can detect the effects of a particular change.
 Make this as close to your change points as you can.

+#### Process
+* Automated Refactoring to introduce basic seams and break dependencies
+* Cover with Characterization Tests and Regular Unit Tests
+* Introduce seams at the change and interception points using less safe refactorings (if needed)
+* TDD change

 ## Breaking Dependencies
 ### Sensing & Separation